How To: Make Your Own Grout Cleaner

 Use the squeeze-top bottle to apply the homemade grout cleaner in a fine line to any areas in need of a good scrub.
 Let the mixture sit on the grout for about five minutes so it can really work its way into the stain, then wipe the mixture off with a sponge or paper towel.
 Rinse with water to remove any residue.
 If stains remain, repeat as needed until the grout is clean.

 As wonderful as it is to see your grout clean again, wouldn’t it have been better if there had been no stains to deal with in the first place?
 In the future, make housework even easier by regularly cleaning and maintaining your grout before it gets out of control.
 Here are a few simple methods for keeping dirt and grime at bay:

-• Prevent discoloration by sealing your grout once a year.
-Sealant creates a barrier that protects against unsightly stains and dirt buildup.
+- Prevent discoloration by sealing your grout once a year.
+Sealant creates a barrier that protects against unsightly stains and dirt buildup, so you won’t have to break out your homemade grout cleaner.
 (Here’s a handy how-to.)